Skip to content

 Download a CSV file

 First, export your existing subscriptions by matching the exported data to a migration-compatible CSV file.
-You can create your own CSV file, or download any of the following CSV templates provided by Stripe:
+You can create your own CSV file, or download any of the following CSV templates provided by Stripe (Basic, Multi-price items, and Ad-hoc pricing).
+You can also find examples of CSV files for common migration use cases.

 1. Click Download CSV template.